sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 				* The API server now parses crawl requests automatically.
 			* **Fixed:**
 				* The sitemap detection for more advanced sitemaps now works.
-				* When a HTTP error is generated when fetching the sitemap, this is now correctly handled.
+				* When an HTTP error is generated when fetching the sitemap, this is now correctly handled.
 * **Free - Incognito:**
 	* **Version:**
 		* 1.1.0